 My own lab, as mentioned earlier, does some research on human ES cells, but we do not make new ES cell lines ourselves.
 We have, however, made iPS cells (more on those below).

 I’ve also made a YouTube video outlining the main points of this post.

 Embryonic stem cells can also be made another way, but it’s extremely difficult in humans.
 It is through a process called somatic cell nuclear transfer or SCNT.
 In this process, the nucleus of an adult cell is transferred into an egg (or one-cell embryo) that has had its own nucleus removed.
 Sometimes if this all goes right the hybrid cell will go on with development normally.
 It can do this even though it has the nucleus from another cell.

 Such cloning is widely used to make more farm animals.
 To my knowledge it has never been used to make a living human clone, but the topic often comes up.

 If the SCNT procedure is done with human cells, instead of trying to make a cloned person those early embryos can instead be used to make human embryonic stem cells.
 Such cells could be very useful in medicine.
 For this reason, this process is sometimes called “therapeutic cloning”.

-More rarely part 2: single-blastomere embryonic stem cells
+Single-blastomere embryonic stem cells

 Dr. Robert Lanza led a team at an old biotech firm called Advanced Cell Technology or ACT that made ES cells yet another way.